dstoft/digital-trust-thesis/entity_client/README.md

-# XO Client
+# Entity Client

-A PoC for creating a game in the XO transaction processor from Sawtooth (or the ../xo folder).
+A PoC for creating transactions and batches for the Entity transaction family

 To run
 ```